inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_light_ehr_suite_description_v201.md

 If you would like to try out the tests but don't have a DTR Light EHR implementation, you can run these tests against the [public instance of the Inferno Reference Server](https://inferno.healthit.gov/reference-server/r4/) by using the Inferno Reference Server preset in the test suite.

-In order to get the Inferno QA Reference Server to do an EHR launch, navigate to https://inferno.healthit.gov/reference-server/app/app-launch and use https://inferno.healthit.gov/custom/smart/launch as the App Launch URL.
+In order to get the Inferno Reference Server to do an EHR launch, navigate to https://inferno.healthit.gov/reference-server/app/app-launch and use https://inferno.healthit.gov/custom/smart/launch as the App Launch URL.

 ## Limitations